anderskm/gputil/README.md

 ## Usage

-To include `GPUtil` in our Python code, all you hve to do is included it at the beginning of your script:
+To include `GPUtil` in your Python code, all you hve to do is included it at the beginning of your script:

 ```python
 import GPUtil